PyO3/pyo3/guide/src/pypy.md

 Using PyPy is supported via cpyext.

 Support is only provided for building rust extension for code running under PyPy.
 This means PyPy **cannot** be called from rust via cpyext.
+Note that there some differences in the ffi module between pypy and cpython.

 This is a limitation of cpyext and supported for embedding cpyext is not planned.